 Moodle will announce reading recommendations and assignments.
 Class time will be devoted to activities intended to complement, deepen, and extend your understanding.
-Reading, class lecture and discussion, and assignments will be the primary means for learning the content of this course.
-There will be a midterm and final exams to focus attention on synthesizing what has been learned, and students will complete a data collection and analysis project to encourage depth of understanding.
+Reading, class activities, and assignments will be the primary means for learning the content of this course.
+There will be a take-home final exams to focus attention on synthesizing what has been learned, and students will complete a data collection and analysis project to encourage depth of understanding.